Surrogate modelling the Baryonic Universe I: The colour of star formation: The dependence of SFH upon host halo mass

 Using the \umachine and \illustris SFH libraries introduced in \S\ref{sub:data_sfh_library}, in this section we study the dependence of the SFH of star-forming and quenched central galaxies on the properties of their host haloes.
 As noted previously in the literature \citep{Pillepich2018b, Behroozi2019}, in both models the typical stellar mass of central galaxies increases monotonically with halo mass, and the $\Mstar$-$\Mpeak$ scaling relations exhibit good quantitative agreement with constraints from observations.
 For reference, in Table~\ref{tab:um_properties} we show the first and second moments of the stellar mass distribution of galaxies in different halo mass bins.

 Due to the dependence of \Mstar upon \Mpeak, we naturally expect a correlation between the SFH of a galaxy and its host halo mass.
 To study this relationship, in Fig.~\ref{fig:SFHM_all} we present the median SFH of galaxies in haloes of different masses, showing results for \umachine and \illustris in the top and bottom panels, respectively.
-Each line denotes the weighted median SFH of star-forming and quenched galaxies hosted by haloes of a certain mass, as stated in the legend, using the fraction of quenched galaxies for this mass as weight.
+Each line denotes the weighted median SFH of galaxies hosted by haloes of a certain mass, as stated in the legend.
+We use the fraction of star-forming and quenched galaxies in haloes of the selected mass to weight the SFH of star-forming and quenched galaxies, respectively.
 We show weighted medians so as not to over-represent quenched (star-forming) galaxies at small (large) halo masses.
 In broad strokes, the SFH of galaxies in haloes of different masses look alike in \umachine and \illustris: star formation rate increases rapidly at early times, reaches a maximum several billion years ago, and decreases thereafter.
 Interestingly, these general characteristics show a clear dependence upon \Mpeak.
 The overall normalisation of the SFH at its peak increases with \Mpeak; this is sensible given that the stellar-to-halo mass relation is monotonic in both models.
 Furthermore, galaxies hosted by more massive haloes evolve faster, i.e. they reach the peak of their SFH at earlier times.
 This well-known effect is commonly known as {\em downsizing} \citep[e.g.,][]{Cowie1996}, and it results in high-mass galaxies hosting older stellar populations relative to low-mass galaxies \citep{Juneau2005, Thomas2005, Pacifici2016}.